On This Page

 Starting, Testing and Stopping Cygwin

 Cygwin installs both icons on the Desktop and in the Start menu, if you accept the default settings.
-To start Cygwin, simply double-click the icon on the Desktop or select the Cygwin Bash Shell entry from the Start menu.
+To start Cygwin, simply double-click the icon on the Desktop or select the Cygwin64 Terminal entry from the Start menu.
 You should see a window like the following.
 This is known as the terminal window, or sometimes the command window.

-To verify that your installation was successful, type g++ in the window at the command line like shown in the above image.
-The message, "no input files" will appear if you were successful.
+To verify that your installation was successful, type g++ in the terminal window as shown in the above image.
+The message, "no input files" will appear if the installation was successful.

 If you see the message, "no input files", then you installed Cygwin correctly.
 For example, you may see, "command not found".
 If so, you will need to uninstall Cygwin (by deleting the folder) and reinstall it.
 Please make sure you followed the Select Packages step exactly.
 If you still have difficulty after reinstalling, then please get help from a classmate or the instructor.